bachtron/vicohome-bridge-addon/README.md

 - and other fields from the Vicohome API.

 All of this data ultimately comes from `vico-cli` – this add-on just forwards and reshapes it.

+### Live view / WebRTC tickets

+The add-on now exposes a lightweight MQTT command channel for Vicohome's official P2P/WebRTC flow (documented in the [`open-p2p-connection`, `get-webrtc-ticket`, and `close-p2p-connection` discovery files at commit `67164de`](https://github.com/dydx/vico-cli/tree/67164debd60ff658237da8b3047da9a9e08e6bb5/endpoints)).

+- Send `vicohome/<safe_camera_id>/cmd/live_on` to open a P2P session and fetch the latest ticket for that camera.
+  - Optional payload: `{"stream": "sub"}` to request the SUB stream instead of MAIN (defaults to MAIN).
+- Read the ticket JSON (as returned by `getWebrtcTicket`) from `vicohome/<safe_camera_id>/webrtc_ticket` and hand it to go2rtc, a custom bridge, etc.
+- Watch `vicohome/<safe_camera_id>/p2p_status` for JSON state updates like `starting`, `ticket`, `error`, `closed`.
+- When you're done viewing, publish `vicohome/<safe_camera_id>/cmd/live_off` to call Vicohome's close endpoint and free the session.

+Every `live_on` request uses the new `vico-cli p2p session` helper, which opens the P2P connection, retrieves the ticket, and logs the raw response.
+The add-on never bypasses Vicohome's cloud — it simply exposes those documented endpoints through MQTT so the rest of your stack can consume them.

 ---